 My eggs cracked, but they look kind of cute, all crackly and since nothing I do is ever perfect, this works great for me.

-While your eggs are mixing, in a medium bowl stir together your all-purpose flour, baking soda, baking powder and salt.
+- While eggs are mixing, in a medium bowl stir together all-purpose flour, baking soda, baking powder and salt.

-Slowly add flour to the butter and sugar mixture, until just combined.
-Like my messy, flour picture?
+- Slowly add flour to the butter and sugar mixture, until just combined.

 Slice and serve like you would a pie, maybe even with a scoop of vanilla bean ice cream on top!